-- 3.6.4 If applicable, the supplement must contain a list of any line stations in section 18 and information on the operators and aircraft type supported. - 3.7 The EASA Part-145 Approval must be based upon the FAA-certificated 14 CFR part 145 airframe rated facility in addition to the listed line stations as detailed on the Operations Specifications D107. - 3.8 When satisfied with the evidence of need, the Form 16 application and the EASA Supplement, and subject to the satisfactory outcome of any audit carried out by the FAA, the FAA will make a recommendation to EASA on an EASA Form 9.
+- 3.6.4 If applicable, the supplement must contain a list of any line stations in section 18 and information on the operators and aircraft type supported. - The EASA Part-145 Approval must be based upon the FAA-certificated 14 CFR part 145 airframe rated facility in addition to the listed line stations as detailed on the Operations Specifications D107. - 3.8 When satisfied with the evidence of need, the Form 16 application and the EASA Supplement, and subject to the satisfactory outcome of any audit carried out by the FAA, the FAA will make a recommendation to EASA on an EASA Form 9.
 (Appendix 3 details Form 9 and completion instructions). - 3.9 If the FAA discovers deficiencies in a repair station application package or after conducting an oversight audit, the FAA will follow up on corrective actions, but the period for corrective action shall not exceed 6 months.
 If the applicant fails to correct the deficiencies within the timeframe the FAA allowed, the FAA should terminate the application process and notify the EASA.
 In the event of unusual circumstances, the FAA should notify the EASA, and the EASA may agree to extend the period upon mutual agreement with the FAA for a reasonable period of time, if the applicant demonstrates an ability and willingness to correct the noted deficiencies.
-If corrective action must be taken, the applicant should notify the FAA in writing when all deficiencies have been corrected. - 3.10 The recommendation package from the FAA must include a copy of the: - 3.10.1 Completed EASA Form 9 for the main base, each additional fixed location, and each line station listed on the Operations Specification. - 3.10.2 Completed EASA Form 16. - 3.10.3 Air Agency Certificate and Associated Operations Specifications. - 3.10.4 A copy of the supplement page listing the line stations with EU customers. - 3.10.5 The completed package must be forwarded to EASA via e-mail at: foreign145@easa.europa.eu.
-As a back-up, the package can be faxed to (011) 49 221 89990-99 or -999.
+If corrective action must be taken, the applicant should notify the FAA in writing when all deficiencies have been corrected. - 3.10 The recommendation package from the FAA must include a copy of the: - 3.10.1 Completed EASA Form 9 for the main base, each additional fixed location, and each line station listed on the Operations Specification. - 3.10.2 A copy of the repair station profile information that lists the ratings, personnel, FAA information, and any outstanding investigations. - 3.10.3 Completed EASA Form 16. - 3.10.4 Air Agency Certificate and Associated Operations Specifications. - 3.10.5 A copy of the supplement page listing the line stations with EU customers.

-- 3.11 The FAA will keep a copy of the application package detailed in paragraph 3.9 above including evidence of need, and will make it available to the EASA upon request. - 3.12 The FAA FSDO will keep a copy of the repair station's EASA Supplement with the 14 CFR part 145 RSM/QCM.
+- 3.10.6 The completed package must be forwarded to EASA via e-mail at: foreign145@easa.europa.eu.
+As a back-up, the package can be faxed to (011) 49 221 89990-99 or -999. - 3.11 The FAA will keep a copy of the application package detailed in paragraph 3.9 above including evidence of need, and will make it available to the EASA upon request. - 3.12 The FAA FSDO will keep a copy of the repair station's EASA Supplement with the 14 CFR part 145 RSM/QCM.
 EASA does not require a copy of either the manual or supplement.